jasongauvin/national-security-project/README.md

 ### Installation

-1. Clone this repository to your local php server directory
+1. Clone this repository to your local php server directory.
-2. Create a database in your PostgreSQL
+2. Create a database in your PostgreSQL.
 3. Change the parameters of the **connection_string** in [assets/php/connect.php](https://github.com/sambakk/national-security-project/blob/master/assets/php/connect.php) based on your credentials, see the example below :

 ```